Aypac/Arduino-TR-064-SOAP-Library/README.md

 ##Library

 * Test for different setups (i.e. other microcontroller and other routers)
+* Get a new Nonce if a connection fails
 * Make code more efficient
 * Do some (better) error-handeling
   * Return proper errors